 For now, though, my services are still in demand at the museum and I volunteer every Monday.
 Since the first scheduled tram tour isn’t until ten, I have time to wander around the grounds beforehand.
 If you follow me on Facebook or Instagram, you know I post photos of one plane or another every Monday.
 These days I’m trying to master the portrait mode on my new iPhone camera.
 Here’s a selfie from yesterday, with a Beechcraft Expeditor in the background:

-There’s a small restoration building next to the Beechcraft, and the side door is usually open so that visitors can take a peek inside.
-I wandered over to take a peek of my own, and this is what I saw:
+There’s a small restoration building next to the Beechcraft.
+They usually leave the side door open so that visitors can take a peek inside.
+I wandered over and looked in, and this is what I saw:

 I’ll share an additional photo, one I took the previous Monday morning, of some aircraft sitting in front of the main restoration hangar.